 On August 16, 2022, the Inflation Reduction Act ("IRA") was enacted and signed into law in the United States.
 The IRA is a budget reconciliation package that includes significant law changes relating to tax, climate change, energy, and health care.
 The tax provisions include, among other items, a corporate alternative minimum tax of 15%, an excise tax of 1% on corporate stock buy-backs, energy-related tax credits and incentives, and additional Internal Revenue Service funding.
-Based on the Company's results over the past three fiscal years, the corporate alternative minimum tax is currently not applicable.
-The Company does not expect the other tax provisions of the IRA to have a material impact on our Condensed Consolidated Financial Statements.
+Based on the Company's results over the past three fiscal years, the corporate alternative minimum tax would be applicable but is currently not expected to have a material impact on the Company's Condensed Consolidated Financial Statements.
+The Company does not expect the other tax provisions of the IRA to have a material impact on the Company's Condensed Consolidated Financial Statements.